We are a school-family…

-Natural, organic: We believe nature is an important tool in the cognitive, emotional and social development of children.
+Nature and Time Outdoors: We believe nature is an important tool in the cognitive, emotional and social development of children.
 The outdoors is our primary classroom.
 We spend the majority of our school day every day in our expansive meadows and play yards, which feature outdoor classroom spaces, large sand and mud pits, vegetable and butterfly gardens and hill that’s perfect for rolling in warmer months and sledding in colder ones!
 When the children do come inside, they are welcomed into homelike surroundings filled with authentic, high quality materials and a nature inspired aesthetic.

 Project-based learning: We “learn by doing.”
-Project-based learning allows for deep exploration of topics such as math, science and language arts and develops critical thinking, collaborative skills, creativity and communication skills.
+Project-based learning is experiential.
+It allows for deep exploration of topics such as math, science and language arts and develops critical thinking, collaborative skills, creativity and communication skills.
 The children are engaged in learning because projects emerge from their interests and questions, giving them ownership and investment in the process.
 We do not impose themes or academic lessons, but our rich environment invites investigations through which exposure to and skills in the academic realm are natural by-products, geared to the developmental readiness of each individual.